kids-first/kf-lib-data-ingest/docs/source/tutorial/extract.rst

   Male/Female, because we want to use standard constant codes wherever possible.
 Our constants are located in ``kf_lib_data_ingest.common.constants``
-* Split delimited specimens apart into their own entries
+* Split delimited specimens apart into their own rows
 * Convert age (hrs) to age in days
 * Reshape the CLEFT_EGO, CLEFT_ID, and EXTRA_EARDRUM columns into observation
   events